FaqT0tum/FlashForge_A5M_raspberry/README.md

 <summary>Headtool board</summary>

-For the assembly of the Head_board requires a modification to the original Micro molex 2x2 connector of the ebb36. otherwise it will hit the back of the printer
+For the assembly of the Head board requires a modification to the original Micro molex 2x2 90deg connector of the ebb36 with a straight one. otherwise it will hit the back of the printer

 ![](IMG/head_comp_ph.jpg)
 ![](IMG/micromolex.jpg)